Project-X-Mods/coffeelinux/README.md

 It has Java, Wine, Protontricks, DXVK, Vulkan, Steam, Discord, and MS Edge all good to go.

+Coffee-Manager tool for easy updates and application management. (type: "coffee-manager" in a terminal)

 Latest Controller and Graphics drivers.

 Latest Linux Kernel.